-3.1.2 Self service rate review
+Self service rate review

 - Subcontractors who are registered for ROS can use the online function to view their rate or to request a rate review. - Subcontractors who are not registered for ROS can request Revenue to carry out the review on their behalf.
-Where a caseworker views a subcontractor's rate and the returned rate is 20% or 35%, the reasons for the rate determination will be shown on screen to the caseworker. - The reasons for the rate determination are viewable to the subcontractor or an agent using ROS. - Where a rate review is requested by the subcontractor or by a caseworker, the system will use the same criteria as the rate determination rules (see Tables I, II, and III below).
+Where a caseworker views a subcontractor's rate and the returned rate is 20% or 35%, the reasons for the rate determination will be shown on screen to the caseworker.

+The reasons for the rate determination are viewable to the subcontractor or an agent using ROS.
+See additional information in the Appendix about how to do this in ROS.

+- Where a rate review is requested by the subcontractor or by a caseworker, the system will use the same criteria as the rate determination rules (see Tables I, II, and III below).
 If, however, a caseworker has previously amended the rate and the end date has not yet passed, the subcontractor will be advised that a rate review is not available at this time and to contact their tax district for further details. - Where the rate returned by the review is different to the rate already determined, the subcontractor/caseworker may choose whether to apply the rate or not.
-If the new rate is to apply, it is effective immediately.

-The subcontractor will be allowed to generate a rate determination letter at their request, even if the rate has not changed.
+If the new rate is to apply, it is effective immediately. - The subcontractor will be allowed to generate a rate determination letter at their request, even if the rate has not changed.
 This letter is designed to facilitate subcontractors applying for public service contracts.
+See additional information in Appendix about how to do this in ROS.

-3.1.3 Manual interventions
+3.1.2 Manual interventions